jundalisay/ppblist/content/en/services/match.md

 ---
 linkTitle: Match
 title: "ISAIAH Match"
+wow: "Not Just for Matchmaking"
-# wow: "Find the right match.
+# Find the right match.
 Or just avoid the bad ones"
 description: "ISAIAH Match is our personality matching system for education, jobs, products, fake news, and relationships, as a part of a new morality-based socio-economic system"
 image: "/og/match.jpg"
 youtube: 5alMsLDgc00